Six steps to install an EV charger at home.

 In addition to the many available rebates and tax credits for the purchase of an EV, there are also several programs for home charging stations.
 Depending on your location, there could be rebates to cover some or all of the cost to get a home charging station installed.

-Furthermore, as previously mentioned, there is a federal tax credit for 30% or $1,000, whichever is less.
-This tax credit will be claimed during the following year during tax season.
-Currently, the tax credit is set to end by the end of 2021.
-Lastly, be sure to check with your tax professional to ensure you can claim the tax credit.
+Plus, as previously mentioned, there is a federal tax credit for 30% or $1,000, whichever is less.
+This tax credit can be claimed during the following year during tax season.
+Currently, the tax credit is set to expire by the end of 2021.
+Be sure to check with your tax professional to ensure you can claim the tax credit.

 Finally, once your home EV charger is installed, it’s time to share your EV story with friends and family!
 There are already thousands of EV drivers with many more prospective buyers.
 With your experience, they too can join the clean transportation movement.

-As you may have experienced, charging is a barrier to making the switch to an electric car.
-Many individuals may be unsure of how exactly they will charge the car.
-After getting your 240V outlet installed for home charging, you can share really how simply charging an electric car is.
+As you may have experienced, charging is a big barrier to making the switch to an electric car.
+People across the internet have uncertainties when it comes to how they will charge the car.
+Sharing your personal experience can help pave the way for more EV drivers, and more confidence in charging at home.